kyuhyong1/px4-offboard/README.md

 $ ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyHS1 -b 2000000
 ```

-### Launch velocity control
+### Launch Teleop Control

-To run the offboard velocity control example, open a terminal and run the the node.
+To run the offboard teleop control example, open a terminal and run the the node.
 ```
-ros2 launch px4_offboard offboard_velocity_control.launch.py
+ros2 launch px4_offboard offboard_teleop_control.launch.py
 ```

-This will launch control.py which takes keyboard input from user to send Twist command to velocity_control node.
+This will launch teleop_keyboard.py which takes keyboard input from user to send Twist command to offboard_commander node.

 Available commands as below